 Load data into a user-schema geodatabase

-You load data into user-schema geodatabases the same way that you load data into the sde master geodatabase—with ArcGIS Desktop tools.
+You load data into user-schema geodatabases the same way that you load data into the sde master geodatabase—with ArcGIS for Desktop tools.

 However, only the schema owner can load data into a user-schema geodatabase.
 All other users must load data into the sde master geodatabase or into their own user-schema geodatabases.
 For example, if user1 owns a schema geodatabase, user1 can only create data in the user1 geodatabase.
 If user2 does not own a schema geodatabase, user2 can only create data in the sde master geodatabase.
 If a user owns data in more than one geodatabase in the same Oracle database, the geodatabases cannot be upgraded, and the user-schema geodatabase cannot be deleted.
 You must delete the data from the other geodatabases before you can upgrade.